Program overview

 Career Options

-- Business Intelligence Analyst: Focuses on analyzing data to help organizations make informed decisions and strategize effectively.
+• Business Intelligence Analyst: Utilizes data analysis tools to help organizations make informed decisions based on market trends and performance metrics.

-- Business Analytics Translator: Acts as a bridge between technical teams and business stakeholders, ensuring data insights are effectively communicated.
+• Business Analytics Translator: Acts as a bridge between technical teams and business stakeholders, ensuring that data insights are effectively communicated and implemented.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.